Fr0ggin/odin-tic-tac-toe/README.md

 @losses, # to keep track of lost games
 @draws, # to keep track of draws

-Class Board # contains the gamestate
+Class Board # contains the game-state

-def is_taken? # to check if player input is valid def is_victory? # to check if victory condition is fullfilled def place_marker # takes player input and updates board def show # to show the board
+def is_taken? # to check if player input is valid def is_victory? # to check if victory condition is fulfilled def place_marker # takes player input and updates board def show # to show the board